peterpih/Coursera/PSQL and Postgres.md

 DELETE FROM <table>;                                    # clear all rows from a table

 SELECT * FROM users WHERE email ILIKE 'ppih@panix%';    # '%' is the wildcard
-SELECT * FROM users WHERE email SIMILAR TO 'ppih@panix%'
 ```